roansong/weatherapp/README.rst

 Quick start
 -----------

-1. Make sure you have the following packages installed:
+1. Make sure you have the following packages installed (I recommend running a virtualenv):

 	certifi==2017.4.17